Stanisław Szukalski: Return to Poland

 In 1936, Szukalski returned to Poland, supported financially by the Minister of the Treasury.
-He completed several sculptures, most notably the monument of Bolesław Chrobry, and decorated the façade of the Silesian Museum in Katowice, as well a local government building in that city.
+He completed several sculptures, most notably the monument of Bolesław Chrobry, and decorated the façade of the Silesian Museum in Katowice, as well as a local government building in that city.
 Poland declared Szukalski the country's greatest living artist.
 The government gave him a studio, the largest in Warsaw, and proclaimed it the Szukalski National Museum.
 It contained many of his intricate paintings and massive sculptures, notable for their dramatic mythological imagery; Szukalski had brought much of his lifetime work with him to Poland.

 During the siege of Warsaw by the German army in September 1939, Szukalski was hurt in the initial bombing attack on Warsaw, which destroyed much of his studio.
 With two suitcases, Szukalski and his wife took refuge in the US embassy, since both were American citizens.
-By early November they were among about 100 Americans remaining in Warsaw.
+By early November, they were among about 100 Americans remaining in Warsaw.
 The two eventually escaped from Poland and were able to make their way back to the United States.

 Szukalski had come to Poland with all his unsold works, encouraged by the prospect of building a museum devoted to his art; he left almost all of his work in Poland.
 Most of what had not been lost in the bombing attacks was destroyed by the occupying Germans.

 California

-In 1940, Szukalski and his wife settled in Los Angeles.
-Szukalski did odd jobs in film studios, designing scenery; occasionally sculpted; and did drawings.
-There he became friends with the family of George DiCaprio, Leonardo DiCaprio's father.
+In 1940, Szukalski and his wife settled in Los Angeles where he did odd jobs in film studios, designing scenery; occasionally sculpting and drawing.

-During the last years of his 75-year-long career Szukalski's major projects as a sculptor were Prometheus (1943), designed for Paris in homage to the French partisans; the Rooster of Gaul (1960), a gigantic and complex structure that he wanted the U.S. to give France to reciprocate for the Statue of Liberty; Katyn (1979), a monument to commemorate the death of more than 20,000 Polish officers and intellectuals killed by the Soviets during World War II; and a monument intended for the city of Venice (1982), featuring the Polish pope John Paul II.
+During the latter part of his 75-year-long career, Szukalski's major projects in sculpture were Prometheus (1943), designed for Paris in homage to French partisans, the Rooster of Gaul (1960), a gigantic and complex structure that he wanted the U.S. to give France to reciprocate for the Statue of Liberty.
+His Katyn (1979) is a monument to commemorate the death of more than 20,000 Polish officers and intellectuals killed by the Soviets during World War II; and a monument intended for the city of Venice (1982), featuring the Polish pope John Paul II.
 None of these projects went much further than Szukalski's immediate friends.